 We will email you the medical paperwork within 7-10 days with , sometimes sooner.
 It depends on when we get all the paperwork from the vet that did the spay/neuter..

 How do I license my animal?

 There are different rules and requirements based on where you live.
 We do not and cannot keep up with all the rules and changes for all locations we adopt to.
 The best way to confirm is to contact your local animal services department.

 Is my dog microchipped?
 How do I change the information?
 How long does it take to change the information?

-Will you pay for any costs after the adoption such as vaccinations or vet visits?
+Will you pay for any costs after the adoption such as vaccinations, dental or vet visits?

 Once you have adopted, you are responsible for all costs associated with pet guardianship.